dimension-breaker/virtual-pet/README.md

 # Running Instance
 https://dimension-breaker.github.io/virtual-pet/

 This is a state machine I made freshman year.
-It uses the state design pattern.
+It uses the state design pattern :smile:

 # Run Your Own Instance
 1. Clone the repo.